A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Background

 Note that the conclusion of the $\LVecIntro$ rule is an atomic sequent.
-This is not the case in \cite{HerbelinCSL94}, where list sequents can have a non-atomic formula on the RHS.
-In the variant of cut-free $\ol$ we adopted, the only rule available for deriving an implication is $\RIntro$.
-Still, our atomic restriction will not cause loss of completeness of the system for intuitionistic implication.
-This restriction is typically adopted in systems tailored for proof search, as for example systems of focused proofs.
-In fact, our presentation of $\ol$ corresponds to a focused backward chaining system where all atoms are \emph{asynchronous} (see e.\,g. \cite{LiangMillerTCS09}).
+This is not the case in $\LJT/\lambdabar$ \cite{HerbelinCSL94}, where list sequents can have a non-atomic formula on the right-hand side.
+In the variant of cut-free $\LJT/\lambdabar$ we adopted, the only rule available for deriving an implication is $\RIntro$.
+A consequence of this restriction is that the space of proofs is reduced, allowing only \emph{uniform proofs} \cite{MillerNadathurPfenningScedrovAPAL91}, and all the logical steps of $\LJT$ underlying $\LVecIntro$ are only required with atomic right-hand side (both in the conclusion and in the rightmost premise).
+Still, our atomic restriction in $\LVecIntro$ will not cause loss of completeness of the system for intuitionistic implication.
+This restriction is typically adopted in systems tailored for proof search, as for example systems of \emph{focused proofs}.
+In fact, our presentation of $\LJT/\lambdabar$ corresponds to a \emph{focused backward chaining} system where all atoms are \emph{asynchronous} (see e.\,g. \cite{LiangMillerTCS09}).
+A consequence of the atomic restriction of $\LVecIntro$ (specifically, of an atomic axiom) in $\lambdabar$ is that it does not type all $\beta$-normal forms, but only those in \emph{$\eta$-long $\beta$-normal form} (see, e.\,g., \S 8A7 of the book \cite{HindleyBasicSimple}, where these terms are called simply \emph{long $\beta$-nf's}, and \S 8A8 of \emph{op.~cit.} for an argument of why any $\beta$-normal form can be \emph{$\eta$-expanded} to a \emph{long $\beta$-nf}).